First-Principles Calculation of Superconducting $T_c$ in Superhard B-C-N Metals

 The EPW calculations use Wannier interpolation on uniform $\Gamma$-centered $\mathbf{k}$-grids with the Wannier90 code~\cite{WannierEcosystem_Marrazzo2023,Wannier90_Pizzi2020}.
 In the cases of BC$_{5}$, B$_{2}$C$_{3}$N, and B$_{4}$C$_{5}$N$_{3}$, we consider $2p$ orbitals for every B and C atom as initial projections for the maximally localized Wannier functions~\cite{MLWF_Marzari2012}; in MgB$_2$, Mg $3s$ and B $2p_z$ orbitals are considered.
 After Wannierization, we perform electron-phonon computation on dense $70\times 70 \times 14$ ($70\times 70\times 70$) $\kvec$ and $35 \times 35\ \times 7$ ($35 \times 35 \times 35$) Fourier-interpolated $\qvec$ grids for the B-C and B-C-N systems (MgB$_2$) to evaluate the Eliashberg spectral function $\aF$ and the isotropic electron-phonon coupling $\lambda$.
 The anisotropic Eliashberg equations are solved on the same dense interpolated $\kvec$ and $\qvec$ grids with imaginary Matsubara frequencies~\cite{AnisotropicEliashberg_Margine2013}.
 The solutions are brought to the real axis with Padé approximants.
 The crystal structures and Fermi surfaces are visualized respectively by VESTA~\cite{VESTA_Momma2011} and FermiSurfer~\cite{FermiSurfer_Kawamura2019} softwares.

-\textit{Results and Discussion --} Figure \ref{fig:bands} shows the electronic band structures and density of states (DOS).
+\textit{Results and Discussion --} Figure \ref{fig:bands} shows the atom-projected electronic band structures and density of states (DOS).
+The DOS spectra are obtained directly from DFT calculations using the tetrahedron integration method.
+For consistency with the EPW calculations, the DFT DOS are evaluated on the same dense $\mathbf{k}$-point meshes used for fine-grid interpolation of the electronic structure: $70\times 70\times 14$ for the B-C and B-C-N materials, and $70\times 70\times 70$ for MgB$_2$.
 BC$_{5}$, B$_{2}$C$_{3}$N, and B$_{4}$C$_{5}$N$_{3}$ all exhibit local covalently bonded atomic arrangements similar to diamond.
 Therefore, they have similar band structures [Figs. \ref{fig:bands}(a)-(c)], but are effectively hole doped with the Fermi level ($E_F$) residing within the valence bands.
+In BC$_5$ and B$_2$C$_3$N, the atomic weights near $E_F$ of C and B atoms dominate over that from N. In B$_4$C$_5$N$_3$, while C still dominates, the contributions from B and N are comparable.
 Specifically, BC$_{5}$ and B$_{2}$C$_{3}$N feature five bands crossing the $E_F$ with comparable electron DOS at the Fermi level ($N_F$).
 In contrast, B$_{4}$C$_{5}$N$_{3}$ shows only three bands crossing the $E_F$ with a much lower $N_{F}$.
 This variation in $N_F$ between B$_{2}$C$_{3}$N and B$_{4}$C$_{5}$N$_{3}$ is expected, due to the differing hole doping levels based on the valence electron counts of B and N atoms.
-A larger difference in the B-to-N ratio in the chemical composition will result in stronger hole doping.
+A larger difference in the B-to-N ratio will result in stronger hole doping.
+A higher $N_F$ can lead to stronger electron-phonon coupling.
+Therefore, although the theoretical Debye temperatures of B$_{2}$C$_{3}$N and B$_{4}$C$_{5}$N$_{3}$ are comparable~\cite{chen2021machine}, B$_{2}$C$_{3}$N can exhibit a higher $T_c$, as discussed later.

 The electronic structure for MgB$_2$ is shown in Fig. \ref{fig:bands}(d).
 There is a notable difference in the band topology between MgB$_{2}$ and the other compounds under study.
 MgB$_{2}$ is known to exhibit a complex mixture of $\sigma$ and $\pi$ orbitals, which manifest as both 2D and 3D Fermi surface sheets~\cite{choiAnisotropicEliashbergTheory2006}.
 Conversely, $p$ orbitals dominate the bands near the $E_F$ in BC$_5$, B$_{2}$C$_{3}$N, and B$_{4}$C$_{5}$N$_{3}$.
 The variation in $N_F$ suggests differences in how electrons interact with phonons in these materials, which play a vital role in determining their phonon-mediated superconductivity.